ChinmayBhansali/PokeMasters/README.md

 We hope you enjoy this game!

 In this game:
+- as a player, when I start the game, I want to be given the option to load my previous game from file.
 - as a player, I want to be able to choose my starter Pokémon
 - as a player, I want to be able to battle other Pokémon with my own
 - as a player in a battle, I want to be able to attack with my active Pokémon